MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 #### log.event.appointment.attendee

 This event is triggered when the user clicks on any add-in on their calendar page.
-The data is used to detect the usage of add-ins and determine the if the feature is performing correctly.
+The data is used to detect the usage of add-ins and determine if the feature is performing correctly.

 The following fields are collected: